-New this year: Starting July 1, 2020, all license, permit and application fees for nonresident hunters will increase.
-For details, see page 9 or visit wildlife.utah.gov/ licenses/fees.html.
+Reminder: All license, permit and application fees for nonresident hunters increased on July 1, 2020.
+For details, see page 9 or visit wildlife.utah.gov/licenses/fees.html.

 Do you have a permit?

 To participate in any of Utah's big game or antlerless hunts, you need to obtain a hunting permit.